DNR study suggests possible sources of PFAS in Madison drinking water

 A state study suggests there could be additional sources of hazardous industrial chemicals near two Madison wells.

-The Wisconsin Department of Natural Resources has uncovered dozens of past and present activities on the city’s northeast and west sides that could have contributed to elevated levels of highly fluorinated compounds known as PFAS.
+The Wisconsin Department of Natural Resources has uncovered dozens of past and present activities on the city’s Far East and West sides that could have contributed to elevated levels of highly fluorinated compounds known as PFAS.

 PFAS, or per- and polyfluoroalkyls, are a group of chemicals found in firefighting foam, food packaging, non-stick cookware, water-resistant clothing, carpeting and other products.
 The long-lasting compounds may increase people's risk of cancer and affect cholesterol levels, childhood behavior, the immune system and the ability to get pregnant, according to studies.